About the Design Team

 G. Wade Walker, P.E.

 Wade Walker is a Senior Project Manager and Urban Transportation Planner with Kubilins Transportation Group in Charlotte, North Carolina.
-Wade has over fourteen years experience in a wide range of transportation planning and engineering assignments.
-For the past ten years, he has worked in the realm of context-sensitive design and context sensitive solutions, focusing on the restoration of livability to streets.
+Wade has over 14 years experience in a wide range of transportation planning and engineering assignments.
+For the past 10 years, he has worked in the realm of context-sensitive design and context sensitive solutions, focusing on the restoration of livability to streets.
 His work primarily involves leading the transportation planning efforts for a variety of projects and clients, often in an intensive design charrette setting.
 Wade has been involved in many varied initiatives concentrating on livable traffic and a rebalancing of modes, ranging from downtown revitalizations, to new traditional neighborhood developments, to preservation of scenic and historic roadways.
 Key projects Wade has been involved in include the Plan Baton Rouge Downtown Revitalization Strategy, Yale University Framework for Campus Planning, One-Way Street Conversion Feasibility Studies for Lakeland, Florida and Chattanooga, Tennessee, Virginia’s Route 50 Traffic Calming Plan in Loudoun County, Virginia, Scenic and Historic A1A Master Plan in St. Johns County, Florida, and the Bronx River Parkway Preservation Study on the historic Bronx River Parkway in New York.
 Current projects include the Pedestrian Master Plan for Towson, Maryland; transportation planning for new traditional mixed-use communities in Baton Rouge, Louisiana, Hernando, Mississippi, Tuscaloosa, Alabama, Asheville, North Carolina, and Douglasville, Georgia; and downtown main street revitalizations in Poquoson, Virginia.

 Mark Zonarich, a resident of Baltimore County, has over eight years of experience in town planning and New Urbanism.
-He began his professional career with the acclaimed architectural and town planning firm, Duany Plater-Zyberk & Co., and has served as Town Architect for a number of projects throughout the eastern United States.
+He began his professional career with the acclaimed architectural and town planning firm, Duany Plater-Zyberk and Co., and has served as Town Architect for a number of projects throughout the eastern United States.
 In this capacity, he has written architectural and form-based codes, reviewed engineering and landscape drawings, critiqued builders' plans and elevation drawings, and served as consultant to home owners' associations.
 Specializing in the design and implementation of New Urbanist projects, Mark has been a team member on over thirty charrettes around the world and has served as project manager on several in the Mid-Atlantic region.
 Mark is an AICP and LEED accredited professional, and has had experience with advanced environmental and storm water management techniques.
 He holds bachelors and masters degrees in architecture and urban design at the University of Maryland.

-JMT – Transportation Planners & Engineers
+JMT – Transportation Planners and Engineers

 Michael J. Rothenheber, PE, AICP